maxlandau/electronics-cheatsheet/README.md

 The application functions as a typical console app: options and prompts are printed out and the user types and enters their input to control the program.

-The calculators are designed to parse RKM shorthand from user input such as **".2uF"** as **.0000002** or **"4k7"** as **4700** and inversely will abbreviate on output for ease of use and readability.
+The calculators are designed to parse unit conversions from user input such as **".2uF"** as **.0000002** or **"4k7"** as **4700** and inversely will abbreviate on output for ease of use and readability.
 It will convert decimals down to milli, micro, nano, or abbreviate large numbers up to kilo, mega, giga, depending on the unit.

 The **emaths.h** function header file may also be used/tweaked independently to expand on this concept for other electronics applications.